prefix-dev/pixi/docs/reference/cli.md

 ## `global`

 Global is the main entry point for the part of pixi that executes on the global(system) level.
+All commands in this section are used to manage global installations of packages and environments through the global manifest.
+More info on the global manifest can be found [here](../features/global_tools.md).

 !!! tip
     Binaries and environments installed globally are stored in `~/.pixi`